Nakiti/2020-NBA-Playoffs-Recap/README.md

 # Welcome!
 ## This website will be your guide to a recap of the 2020 NBA playoffs (so far).
 This season, like always, 16 teams entered the playoffs with the hopes of bringing home a championship.
+There are four rounds in the NBA playoffs (including the finals).
+In each round teams face off is a best of seven games series.
+Every round teams are elimnated until two are left who compete for the title of NBA champions.
   The eastern conference playoff teams (in order of total regular season wins) consisted of:
   1. Miluakee Bucks
   2. Toronto Raptors